 A payment gateway is a part of credit card processing.
 It’s kind of like an invisible cash register for digital transactions.

 Its job is both to make the transaction fast and convenient and to ensure that it’s secure.

 The gateway is created by your credit card processing company.
 This is then integrated with whatever eCommerce platform your store is using.
 When a customer makes a purchase, the gateway securely sends information from the website to the processor, much like a POS terminal does for brick and mortar shops.

 Though the average consumer rarely has reason to think about it, the process that payment gateways facilitate is pretty amazing.
 In just a few clicks, data is being sent across the world between multiple parties.

-- The transaction will be labeled a card-not-present (CNP) by the merchant services company (which may result in slightly higher processing rates).
+The transaction will be labeled a card-not-present (CNP) by the merchant services company (which may result in slightly higher interchange rates).